sonuMehta12/Stream_segmenter/AI_chatbot.md

 ---

-## 10. Passive Context Gathering
+## 11. Passive Context Gathering

-### 10.1 Purpose
+### 11.1 Purpose

-The system's value prop is *"You understand without me having to say everything."* Passive context gathering makes this real by learning from conversations the user has with OTHER modules.
+The system's value prop is _"You understand without me having to say everything."_ Passive context gathering makes this real by learning from conversations the user has with OTHER modules.

-### 10.2 How It Works
+### 11.2 How It Works

 1. **Nightly cron job** runs (e.g., 3:00 AM)
 2. Fetches last 24h of conversation logs from Health and Food modules